etareke1/covid19-data/README.md

-The data analysis is in the notebook
+The data analysis is in "covid19 data analysis notebook.ipynb"